Discounted Cash Flow Calculator (DCF)

 By reading this article, you will understand what the discounted cash flow (DCF) model is and how to calculate the discounted cash flow using either the free cash flow to the firm (FCFF) or the earnings per share (EPS).
 We will also help you understand how to determine if a share price is undervalued or overvalued.
 To illustrate all these concepts, we will go together through examples of discounted cash flow valuation valuation.
 However, before we dive into more complex topics, let's talk about the definition of the DCF.

 The discounted cash flow model is an income valuation method that determines the fair value of a company or stock by analyzing the future expected cash flows and defining how much they value in the present.

-Let's think about it for a second: what is the value of a company for its owners?
+Let's think about it for a second: what is the value of a company to its owners?
 As mentioned in the free cash flow calculator, owners expect to receive cash flows from the company.
 Such cash flows can be in the form of dividends, for example.

-So, cash flows are valuable and represent the return on the investment shareholders/owners have made when they started the company.
+So, cash flows are valuable and represent the return on the investment shareholders/owners made when they started the company.
 The same approach can be used when new investors want to buy shares of the business or, on a bigger scale, when a company wants to acquire another one:

 Some analysts prefer to use earnings per share to project future cash flows because they are the net earnings to the shareholders.
 In this DCF calculator, we will show you both methods.

 We now know what the discounted cash flow method is all about, so let's discuss the math behind it.
 The main discounted cash flow formula is: